Keith Holman

-Background

-Holman was born in Ballarat, Australia.

 Early years and war service

-Holman had an impoverished childhood during the Great Depression.
+Holman was born in Ballarat, Australia, and had an impoverished childhood during the Great Depression.
 In his earliest years he was raised in a shanty at Yarra Bay in Sydney by a man named Holman who may have been his father.
 He was taken in by a local family named Schofield who enabled him to be schooled by the De La Salle Brothers at Surry Hills.
 There he met and befriended Bernie Purcell whom he would later play against and alongside in state and Kangaroo touring sides.

 Toward the end of the Second World War Holman joined the RAAF as a Leading Aircraftman.
 He was a chef with 82 Wing, 23 Squadron and was posted to bases in Ipswich, Queensland and later after the Japanese surrender, at Morakai and Balikpapan in Borneo.
 The Squadron flew B-24 Liberators in a transport role, flying ex-Prisoners of War and other Australian personnel back to Australia.